 A schematic representation of the different materials used and derived applications are given in the next scheme:

-The XXI century society arises as one of its biggest challenges the development of strategies to lead a healthy lifestyle for better aging, as well as strategies to improve quality of life in the elder.
-This is necessary given that the half-life of the human being is increasing every day, and therefore, the diseases are exacerbated to a greater or lesser extent with aging problems.
+The XXI century society arises as one of its biggest challenges the development of strategies to lead a healthy lifestyle for better aging and strategies to improve quality of life in the elder.
+This is necessary given that the half-life of the human being is increasing every day.
+Therefore, the diseases are exacerbated to a greater or lesser extent with aging problems.
 Among the different derived diseases, in our group, we have focalized mainly, though not exclusively, in brain-derived neurodegenerative diseases such as Parkinson, or cancer, mainly Glioblastoma.

-Our objective is to understand the possible origins of these diseases to design multifunctional polymeric nanoparticles for detection and early treatment through direct collaboration with hospitals, medical centres and research institutes.
+Our objective is to understand the possible origins of these diseases to design multifunctional polymeric nanoparticles for detection and early treatment through direct collaboration with hospitals, medical centers and research institutes.

 Inflammatory and Infectious Diseases

 Every year around twelve million people die in the world due to infectious diseases becoming, along with cancer and chronic diseases, among the top ten most common causes of premature death.
 Our objective is to fabricate artificial nanostructured biomimetic vaccines and biocides.
-We have selected as a proof-of-concept infection caused by S. aureus but a priori this universal approach can be used where traditional vaccines and/or biocides have not been able to effectively prevent the advance of a large number of infectious pathologies or to prevent the growth and action of antimicrobial multiresistant (AMR) bacteria.
+We have selected as a proof-of-concept infection caused by S. aureus.
+Still, a prior, this universal approach can be used where traditional vaccines and/or biocides have not been able to effectively prevent the advance of many infectious pathologies or prevent the growth and action of antimicrobial multiresistant (AMR) bacteria.
 Both are major health challenges that worldwide society is facing nowadays.